VBayesLab/VBLab/README.md

 # VBLab

+The current files are only for testing.

-The package will be available on 15 Feb 2021
+The package will be available on 15 Feb 2021.